Can You Lose Your Salvation? A Critique of Calvinism's Answer

 What kind of a God is that!?!
 And how then can any saved person ever be assured of their salvation!?!
 (And if that's a "righteous" God, I'd hate to see an unrighteous one!)

 I don't know if most Calvinists hold to this view today, or if they even know that John Calvin taught it.
 But it would totally fit with Calvinism because, according to Calvinism, God causes everything that happens and makes our decisions for us.
-(They will cover this up by saying that we "freely" make our own decisions, according to our natures.
+(They will cover this up by saying that we "freely" make our own decisions "according to our natures."
 But what they don't say is that God alone determines which nature we get - the saved/regenerated one or the unrepentant sinner one.
 And if He has predestined you to have the unrepentant "sinner" nature, then all you can do is sin and rebel against Him.
 You can't choose to seek Him or obey Him.
 You are predestined to sin all the time.
 Where is the "free choice" in that!?!
 It's bullcrap!)

-So if a person is unelected but thinks they are saved - if someone "falls away" - it would have to be all God's doing, since He controls it all.
+So if a person is non-elect but thinks they are saved - if someone "falls away" - it would have to be all God's doing, since He controls it all.
 And it would be for His glory and purposes and good pleasure because, as Calvinists believe, everything that happens is because God caused it for His glory and purposes and good pleasure, even pre-choosing people to damn to hell with no chance of being saved because "Jesus didn't die for them anyway."
 According to Calvinism.

 And that's a God that Calvinists think is worthy of trust and praise and glory!?!

-Could you imagine being God, loving people so much that you left heaven to come down to earth to live in a mortal body among the people you loved, to help them find the way to Life and Truth, and then you died a horrible death on the cross so that you could pay for mankind's sin so that anyone could find eternal life in you if they wanted to, and you even wrote it all down in a Book so that all men can know the Truth and find salvation ...
+Could you imagine being God, loving people so much that You left heaven to come down to earth to live in a mortal body among the people You loved, to help them find the way to Life and Truth, and then You died a horrible death on the cross so that You could pay for mankind's sin so that anyone could find eternal life in You if they wanted to, and You even wrote it all down in a Book so that all men can know the Truth and find salvation ...

+Can you imagine how you would feel?
 I wonder how God must feel to hear His sacrifice and love and grace and Truth distorted in such a horrifying way!

 And I wonder what kind of spirit dreamed up Calvinism.
 Because it sure doesn't sound Holy Spirit-inspired to me!